 Earth

-Fly with the world’s fastest bird
+The world’s fastest bird

-By the way, the Guinness Book of World Records – an obvious source for the answer to questions like “what’s the world’s fastest bird?” – actually came into existence because of an argument about the fastest game bird in Europe.
+By the way, the Guinness Book of World Records – an obvious source for the answer to questions like “What’s the world’s fastest bird?” – came into existence because of an argument about the fastest game bird in Europe.
 In 1951, Sir Hugh Beaver, the managing director of Guinness Breweries, was in southeastern Ireland with a group of friends, enjoying a day’s shooting.
 Failing to shoot a golden plover, Sir Hugh maintained that this must be the world’s fastest flying game bird.
 His companions disagreed.
-Sir Hugh used his own fortune to research the question, and that’s how the Guinness Book of World records got started.
+Sir Hugh used his own fortune to research the question, and that’s how the Guinness World records got started.

 Posted